Are you a handyman or contractor who’s ready to move up? It might be time to get your official Nebraska contractor’s license.

 Ready to get started?
 Let’s go!

 In Nebraska, it’s the law to get a license.
-Anyone who wants to get paid for construction work has to apply for a license through the Nebraska Department of Labor .
+Anyone who wants to get paid for construction work has to apply for a contractor license through the Nebraska Department of Labor.
 The state makes it crystal clear on their website:

 “A contractor is any person who engages in the business of construction and includes subcontractors, general contractors and any other person arranging for the performance of work on real property.”

-The truth is, getting a contractors license in Nebraska is a good idea.
+The truth is, getting a Nebraska contractors license is a good idea.
 It makes you appear professional and arms you with the skills and training to do good work.
 A state license also helps you:

 The first step—get a quote for a business insurance plan, including general liability insurance and workers’ compensation (if you have more than one employee).
 During the application process, the state of Nebraska will ask you about your insurance coverage.